A Bright and Blinding Sun

 I’m always drawn to the backmatter of a book, whether nonfiction or historical nonfiction, where you learn the details about how the author discovered and utilized sources.
 The writing in A Bright and Blazing Sun is so well woven.
 It was a delight to learn that Joe Johnson, with only a 7th grade education, had written two versions of his memoirs, one in third person.
 Marcus Brotherton said that Joe wrote with lyricism, with “fresh twists on words and phrasing,” and that he came to appreciate Joe Johnson as a warrior-poet.

-I didn’t realize that two books I’d featured three other books with Marcus Brotherton’s fingerprints on them.
+I didn’t realize that I’d featured several other books with Marcus Brotherton’s fingerprints on them.
 He contributed substance and line edits to Adam Makos’s A Higher Call: An Incredible True Story of Combat and chivalry in the War-Torn Skies of World War II.

 Marcus Brotherton also wrote Blaze of Light, about Gary Beikirch, a Green Beret Medic in Vietnam and recipient of the Medal of Honor.

 Gary Sinise’s Grateful American was written with Brotherton’s expertise.
 What a rich legacy!

 Also Marcus was a writing partner on Adam Makos’s incredibly poignant Korean War story, Devotion, which I read and reviewed (Amazon, Goodreads, and BookBub).
 All of these books are so compelling.